DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-uk-trainees.md

 ---
 title: "Apply for your visa to train to teach in England"
-subcategory: Train to teach in England
+subcategory: If you want to train to teach
 description: |-
   Learn more about types of visa non-UK citizens will need to study or work in England, and how to apply.
 related_content: